 Where can I download SIGIL?

 The SIGIL header is available here.
-Precompiled libs are provided for the following platforms (header files also included):
+Precompiled libs are provided for the following platforms (the SIGIL header is also included in each of these .zip files):

 I want source code!